The Many Different Styles In Which Sushi Is Served

 What Are The Different Presentation Styles Called?

 Sushi comes in many forms, depending on how the item is presented.
 Some sushi can be eaten with the hands, and some with the chopsticks, and each style of sushi has its own unique shape and composition.
 The sushi chef (itamae) may plate your sushi in a more formal and straight forward manner, while at other times, an item such as sashimi may be arranged in a beautiful floral pattern, for example.
-An entire platter of sushi may be a garden of food at your fingertips.
-While the presentation of a meal may be an important part of the sushi experience, there are a number of different ways to prepare different items, and here we list the ways that a diner will be most likely to find at a restaurant.

-Nigiri Sushi (nigiri-zushi AKA "Hand-pressed sushi")
+Nigiri Sushi (nigiri-zushi AKA "hand-pressed sushi")

-Nigiri Sushi (nigiri-zushi AKA "Hand-pressed sushi")
+Nigiri Sushi (nigiri-zushi AKA "hand-pressed sushi")

 Nigiri sushi is certainly one of the most well-known serving styles, and is also called “finger sushi” due to it’s shape.
 This is where the fish or other seafood (called the “neta” when on the rice) is placed on a small mound of rice, often with a light smear of wasabi between the rice and the seafood.
 At a good restaurant you shouldn’t need any extra wasabi on it, but for people who like the extra kick, go ahead!